AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ### November 29, 2024 (Friday)

 * Updated [<i>Source Code</i>](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/tree/main/Source%20Code) to include the latest program for the robot used during the Day 2 Official Runs of the International Competition.
-With these program, the team achieved the maximum score in both the Open and Obstacle Challenge Rounds.
+With the updated program, the team were among the three (3) teams to achieve the maximum score in both the Open and Obstacle Challenge Rounds.

 ### November 28, 2024 (Thursday)